 Marilyn Monroe Moon of Baroda to go on sale.

-The diamond made famous by Marilyn Monroe after she wore it to the opening night of Gentlemen Prefer Blondes is to go on sale in Hong Kong on November 27th this year.
+The diamond made famous by Marilyn Monroe after she wore it to the opening night of Gentlemen Prefer Blondes.
+The Moon is to go on sale in Hong Kong on November 27th this year.

 The Moon of Baroda was acquired by Meyer Rosenbaum in the 1950s.
 At the time Mr. Rosenbaum was the President of Meyer Jewelry Company.
-With the opening of the movie Gentleman Prefer Blondes and its signature blockbusting song ‘Diamonds are a Girl’s Best Friend’, it was the perfect opportunity for Rosenbaum to gain notoriety for the stone and pictures of Marilyn wearing the precious gem when viral worldwide…. quite a feat for the 1950s!
+With the opening of the movie Gentleman Prefer Blondes and its signature blockbusting song ‘Diamonds are a Girl’s Best Friend’.
+It was the perfect opportunity for Rosenbaum to gain notoriety for the stone and pictures of Marilyn wearing the precious gem went viral worldwide.
+Quite a feat for the 1950s!

 The beautiful stone was sold by Christie’s in New York in 1990 for $297,000.

-A valuation for a Canary Yellow 24 carat pear shaped diamond would be $500,000 to $750,000 BUT it is hard to estimate what the cultural and historical significance will bring to the market.
+A valuation for a Canary Yellow 24 carat pear shaped diamond would be $500,000 to $750,000.
+The cultural and historical significance will bring to the market is difficult to estimate.

 The Marilyn Monroe moon of Baroda is such a culturally significant image it is sure to exceed all expectations.